Etne Municipality: Transportation

 The European route E134 highway runs the length of the municipality connecting it to the city of Haugesund in the southwest and to Oslo in the east.
-The highway runs through Etnesjøen and then northeastwards along the Åkrafjorden before crossing into the neighboring municipality of Odda.
+The highway runs through Etnesjøen and then northeastwards along the Åkrafjorden before crossing into the neighboring Ullensvang Municipality.
 There are many tunnels along the route, some quite long, including the Åkrafjord Tunnel, Fjæra Tunnel, Markhus Tunnel, and Rullestad Tunnel.

 The Eintveitbrua is a bridge in rural Etne that is not connected to the road network.
 It is considered to be a bridge to nowhere.